SAP-samples/abap-cheat-sheets/02_Structures.md

                                  street = `Vegetable Lane 11`.
                                  city   = `349875 Botanica` ).
 ```
-Copying the content of a structure to another one that has the same type.
+Copying the content of a structure to another one.
+In the example below, the assumption is that target and source structure have the same type.
 For value assignments, generally
 bear in mind that there are special [conversion](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenconversion_struc.htm)
 and [comparison rules](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenlogexp_rules_operands_struc.htm)
-that apply to assignments involving structures..
+that apply to assignments involving structures.
 ``` abap
 address = add2.